SequenceComputing/WorldCreation/Ramblings/Gods.md

 ## Mythos
 ### Creation Story
-FIRST creates the world from his body:
+Ansund cuts off hands and instructs them creates the world from his body:
-* Skull is sky
 * Flesh and Blood are land and sea
 * Eyes are Moon and Sun
 * Spine is mountains
-* Hands craft the world from the parts
+* Skull is sky